 So, let’s talk a little more around commodity trading here, what commodities are, the types of commodities, and why they’re a good trading option.

 As mentioned, commodities are the raw materials that are mined or farmed and are used to make the refined goods we use.
 Let’s detail that a little more here, though:

-These are commodities like crops and livestock, which exist as food sources to specific markets, and can also specifically include sugar, cocoa, soybean, wheat, cotton, cattle and pigs.
+These are commodities like crops and livestock, which exist as food sources for specific markets, and can also specifically include sugar, cocoa, soybean, wheat, cotton, cattle, and pigs.